Referendum

 What Is Happening and What Comes Next

 Voting took place on 15 March 2026.
 87.15% voted in favour at 73.12% turnout.
-The Constitution was adopted and enters into force on 1 July 2026.
-Elections to the Kurultai (168 seats) follow within 2 months.
+The Constitution was adopted; it enters into force on 1 July 2026, and Kurultai elections are expected in August 2026.

-Timeline after 15 March
+Timeline after the vote

 Why the post-vote stage matters